-- Cook for 7-8 minutes, turning over in between cooking if needed.
+- Cook for 8 minutes, turning over and spraying in between cooking.

 You can keep the eggplant warm in a 300 degree oven until ready to serve.
 Any leftover eggplant fries can also be reheated in the oven at 350 degrees for about 5-7 minutes until warmed through and crispy.

 - Cuisine: American